 For example, a pharmacist at Walgreens making $120,000 who owes $150,000 of student debt would be a good refinancing candidate.
 In contrast, a family lawyer making $80,000 with $200,000 of student debt would be better off pursuing forgiveness.

 You need to have a credit score in the mid-600s as with most lenders.
-Credible is more flexible when it comes to having a degree, as some of their lenders will refinance your loans even if you didn’t graduate.
+Credible is more flexible when it comes to having a degree, as some of Credible’s lenders will refinance your loans even if you didn’t graduate.

 One example I had recently was a reader with $80,000 of private student loan debt with Navient.
 She earned about $60,000 a year but had some difficulties finding a rate with other companies.
-Credible was able to hook her up with a solid offer through RISLA (Rhode Island Student Loan Authority), one of their partner lenders.
+Credible was able to hook her up with a solid offer through RISLA (Rhode Island Student Loan Authority), one of its partner lenders.

 If she had not used Credible, there’s no way she would have thought to check her rate through this random small lender.

-They have pretty lousy websites and application processes.
+Pretty lousy websites and application processes.
 With some of these lenders, applying feels like you need to ask your mom to get off the phone so you can get the dial-up internet running again.

 Credible’s website is the exact opposite.
-It’s fast, easy, and really works.
+It’s fast, easy and really works.

-Why the Ease of Application is Credible’s Strength
+Why the ease of application is Credible’s strength

 For a small lender with good interest rates but a terrible website, this fee could be a fantastic investment.
 After all, we could be waiting a long time before a regional bank will make its application process millennial-friendly.

 However, notice that the biggest names in student loan refinancing have chosen not to appear on Credible’s platform.
 The reason is because of the hefty fees to be on that platform.